Software development best practices

 The result is an application that consists of a single highly-interactive web page that never completely reloads.

-So now you know the basic difference between SPAs and MPAs, let’s dive deeper and discover their advantages and drawbacks.
+So now you know the basic difference between SPA vs MPA, let’s dive deeper into their advantages and drawbacks.

 1. Fast and smooth UX